Swaddle, rock, whoosh: Putting babies to sleep in the Snoo

 "My little terrorist over here wouldn't sleep.
 Even with the Snoo, we've only gotten to about four hours at a stretch at night," said Udo, who is an attorney.
 "I'm going back to work in mid-June and I need to be back on my A-game.
 The Snoo was a desperation move."

 Karp says babies who aren't put in the Snoo from birth have a learning curve, and that was the case with Jack.
-But, says Udo, "It definitely calms him.
-I don't rock him anymore."
+But, says Udo, "It definitely calms him," so that she doesn't need to rock him to sleep anymore.

 Jamee Zalewski of Denver tried the Snoo with her second child Ruby.
 "The mental break was really important for me," she said.
 "I was able to take it because I knew the Snoo's soothing would shut off if Ruby needed me.
 I could watch it on my phone and get an alert."

-Note: This version has been corrected to delete reference to MIT Media Lab.